pbtrad/team-5/README.md

 ## Strategy
 ### **The website needs to enable the User to**
+- Able to understand the main purpose of the site.
+- Navigate the site easily through categories clearly.
 - Easy Navigate the site and find the relevant content.
-- Navigate the site easily through categories clearly.
 - Find Website owner on their preferred social media platform.
 - Contact Administrator if any issue or bug.